|Guide||♦||3 Triplogs||0 Topics|

-If you're visiting Greer, Eagar or Springerville, and you've been looking for a short "workout" hike a bit off the beaten track, climbing Antelope Mountain fits the ticket very well.
-A big grass-covered volcanic cinder cone, it is just north of State Highway 260, not far from the Greer turnoff.
-Featuring superb views in all directions, the 4-to-5 mile roundtrip hike is on both National Forest and State Trust Land, so technically you'd need the State permit.
+If you're visiting Greer, Eagar, or Springerville, and you've been looking for a short "workout" hike a bit off the beaten track, climbing Antelope Mountain fits the ticket very well.
+A big grass-covered volcanic cinder cone is just north of State Highway 260, not far from the Greer turnoff.
+Featuring superb views in all directions, the 4-to-5 mile roundtrip hike is on both National Forest and State Trust Land, so technically, you'd need the State permit.
 (Do I have one?
 I'll take the Fifth...)

-For a true aerobic workout you can hike straight up the side of the mountain... and trust me, it's steep!
-For a somewhat easier route, you can follow an old dirt road which goes to an abandoned radio tower on the 9003 foot summit.
+For a genuinely aerobic workout, you can hike straight up the side of the mountain... and trust me, it's steep!
+You can follow an old dirt road that goes to an abandoned radio tower on the 9003-foot summit for a somewhat easier route.
 This road is easily visible from Highway 260.

-I did this hike one morning in late summer, after the monsoon rains had blessed the grasslands for several weeks with much-needed moisture.
-This area, which a few short weeks earlier had been quite drab and brown, was now bright and colorful.
-I could name but a few of the many kinds of flowers I saw that day: lupine, mustard, mullein, penstemon, paintbrush, globe mallow and many others dotted the hillside.
+I did this hike one morning in late summer after the monsoon rains had blessed the grasslands for several weeks with much-needed moisture.
+A few short weeks earlier, this area had been quite drab and brown, was now bright and colorful.
+I could name but a few of the many kinds of flowers I saw that day: lupine, mustard, mullein, penstemon, paintbrush, globemallow, and many others dotted the hillside.

-Forested only on its north-facing slope, Antelope Mountain's west, south and east slopes are covered in grasses.
-Since these latter three sides receive a lot of hot sun and dry harsh winds, they have adapted to grasslands, whereas the steep northern slope is shadier and therefore somewhat damper and can support trees.
-Surprisingly, many kinds of trees live in the little patch of forest on the north slope, including aspen, fir, and Ponderosa pine.
+Forested only on its north-facing slope, Antelope Mountain's west, south, and east slopes are covered in grasses.
+Since these latter three sides receive a lot of hot sun and dry harsh winds, they have adapted to grasslands, whereas the steep northern slope is shadier and, therefore, somewhat damper and can support trees.
+Surprisingly, many trees live in the little patch of forest on the north slope, including aspen, fir, and Ponderosa pine.
 Those trees which have survived close to the summit are bent, bonsai-like, by the constant wind.

-Named for an early pioneer, nearby Ellis Wiltbank Reservoir serves as a holding tank for water to irrigate some of the ranch lands and hay fields at lower elevations and to provide water for cattle grazing.
-But for wildlife it is also very important.
+Named for an early pioneer, nearby Ellis Wiltbank Reservoir serves as a holding tank for water to irrigate some of the ranchlands and hay fields at lower elevations and provide water for cattle grazing.
+But for wildlife, it is also essential.
 Migratory birds such as ducks and geese find it a convenient stopover.
-Deer, elk, antelope and smaller animals and birds drink from it as well.
+Deer, elk, antelope, and smaller animals and birds drink from it as well.
 I spotted several hawks and kestrels, along with the ubiquitous noisy black ravens.
-And as I hiked my ears were treated to the melodious but repetitive warble of the meadowlark.
+And as I hiked, my ears were treated to the melodious but repetitive warble of the meadowlark.

 The 360-degree view from the summit is well worth the effort of making the climb.
-Ten miles to the east, the little towns of Springerville and Eagar nestle next to each other in Round Valley.
-That giant pink mushroom in the center of the two towns is the Round Valley High School Dome, where the students play basketball, volleyball and football during the cold winters.
-Further to the east the isolated peaks of western New Mexico are visible...
+Ten miles to the east, the little towns of Springerville and Eagar nestle next to Round Valley.
+That giant pink mushroom in the center of the two towns is the Round Valley High School Dome, where the students play basketball, volleyball, and football during the cold winters.
+Further to the east, the isolated peaks of western New Mexico are visible...
 I believe you could see Mt.
 Taylor if it's clear enough.
-Panning your vision in a large arc, from west to south, you'll see the dark forests of the main spine of the White Mountains--its hills, peaks and basalt lava rimrock.
+Panning your vision in a broad arc, from west to south, you'll see the dark forests of the main spine of the White Mountains--its hills, peaks, and basalt lava rimrock.
 Mt.
 Baldy can be seen to the south-southwest, about 14 miles away, if not covered in clouds.
 About 7 miles due west is 10,133 foot Green's Peak, crowned with a "microwave forest" of cell phone and radio towers, plus a forest fire lookout tower.
 Pole Knoll is the forested hill in the southwest foreground of the view.

-Since this area is mostly part of a cattle grazing lease belonging to Sug Peters of South Fork, PLEASE kindly take care to leave any gates as you find them.
-A little respect goes a long way in engendering goodwill amongst various groups of people who visit and use the backcountry. - Jul 24 2009 azbackpackr
+Since this area is mostly part of a cattle grazing lease belonging to Sug Peters of South Fork, PLEASE kindly leave any gates as you find them.
+A little respect goes a long way in engendering goodwill amongst various groups of people who visit and use the backcountry.